 Common Name: Dalmation Pellitory

-Tanacetum cinerariifolium is a Perennial up to 0.50 metres tall.
+Tanacetum cinerariifolium is a perennial plant that can grow up to 0.50 metres tall.

 Some people are highly allergic to this plant[